The CIA Insider's Guide to the Iran Crisis: Content

 The book details how and why the United States and Iran have been either at war or threatening such a war for most of the forty years since the Islamic Republic of Iran was founded.

 Information about how the United States began its encounter with Iran by obviously siding with British imperialism against Iran's demands for control over its oil in its 1953 overthrow of the Mohammad Mosaddegh government.
-On August 2013, the United States government officially confessed the United States' role in the coup by releasing a large portion of previously classified government documents that showed it was responsible for both planning and executing the coup, including bribing Iranian politicians, security, and high-ranking military officials, as well as pro-coup propaganda.
+In August 2013, the United States government officially confessed the United States' role in the coup by releasing a large portion of previously classified government documents that showed it was responsible for both planning and executing the coup, including bribing Iranian politicians, security, and high-ranking military officials, as well as pro-coup propaganda.
 Citing the CIA, it acknowledges that the coup was carried out "under the direction of the CIA" and "as an act of US foreign policy, designed and approved at the highest levels of government."

 Then it describes how America actively supported the terrible chemical warfare of Saddam Hussein's regime against Iran.
-This book shows how politically motivated false narratives have gradually diverted US policy towards Iran from reality for three decades and now brought the United States to the verge of war with Iran.